Last update: 10 July 2020 (please, see important updates on Adyen, CurrencyCoud, TransferWise, plus new sound payment gateway – Tipalti).

 That is it.
 There is nothing more I can add on PayPal; it is a well-known product which might be good for some startups, yet, usually, it is mainly used for traditional e-commerce stores or transfers within the system.
+It is surely not a cheap payment gateway as many believe at the beginning of their journey.
 And of course, we will follow the development of PayPal for Partners project.

 5) Other complex payment gateways (including, national ones)